⚠️⚠️⚠️

 }

-Exactly as it’s the case for ABC, for the purposes of grid-based simulations we have to
+Exactly as it’s the case for ABC, for the purposes of grid-based simulations we have to define functions which will be used to compute summary statistics whose behavior across a parameter grid we want to investigate:

 # bind both functions in a named list